How to apply for our Training Programme and what to expect from a selection day designed to spot people with the potential to become great teachers.

 Although it’s tempting to spend lots of time planning your lesson, it’s important to remember each part of the day carries equal weight.
 So don’t overlook preparing for your interview.
 Think about how you’ll demonstrate the competencies we think make a great teacher, which you can read more about here.

 - You’ll hear from us within three weeks.
-If you’re successful you’ll receive a provisional offer which includes the curriculum area you’ll teach and the region you’ll be based in.
+If you’re successful you’ll receive an offer which includes the curriculum area you’ll teach and the region you’ll be based in.
 It’ll also include information about the tasks you need to complete to confirm your offer, including:

 - sending reference details covering the past two years